epogrebnyak/lamr/README.md

 `lamr` is a content manager to organise and display markdown files and run Python code snippets.

-It is a programming manual with code and exercises to get you started with small yet useful Python projects.
+It is a programming manual with code and exercises to get you gradually started with Python projects.

 ## Quickstart